All Data on the Table: Novel Dataset and Benchmark for Cross-Modality Scientific Information Extraction: Related Work

 \section{Related Work}

 An overview of existing SciIE benchmarks is shown in Table \ref{tab:benchmarks}.
 The field of SciIE began with extracting information from only the text modality. \citet{augenstein2017semeval} proposed \textsc{SemEval-2017 Task 10} to support the task of identifying entities and relations in a corpus of $500$ paragraphs taken from open-access journals. \citet{gabor2018semeval} presented \textsc{SemEval-2018 Task 7} on relation extraction from $500$ abstracts of NLP papers. \citet{luan2018multi} released \textsc{SciERC} containing $500$ abstracts with more fine-grained types of entities (i.e., 6 types) and relations (i.e., 7 types).
 More recently, \citet{d2020nlpcontributions} and \citet{hou2021tdmsci} proposed benchmarks which are composed of several paragraphs from NLP papers, aiming to capture contributed scientific terms and extract <\texttt{Task}, \texttt{Dataset}, \texttt{Metric}> (TDM) triples, respectively.
-Since scientific terms can appear anywhere in the paper, \citet{jain2020scirex} proposed \textsc{SciREX} that tries to comprehensively annotate the full paper text.
-We follow \citet{jain2020scirex} to consider document-level extraction and, inspired by prior works \cite{luan2018multi,jain2020scirex,bassignana2022you}, we further define more complete entity types.
-Lastly, we leverage two previous partial benchmarks, i.e., \textsc{SciERC} and \textsc{SciREX}, to boost our text extractor for a subset of entities.
+Since scientific terms can appear anywhere in the paper, \citet{jain2020scirex} proposed \textsc{SciREX} that tries to comprehensively annotate the full paper text. \citet{otto2023gsap} manually annotated \textsc{GASP-NER} for identifying named entities associated with the interplay between machine learning model entities and dataset entities.
+Inspired by them, we consider document-level extraction and define more complete entity types compared with prior works.
+We also leverage two high-quality benchmarks, i.e., \textsc{SciERC} and \textsc{SciREX}, to boost our text extractor for a subset of entities.

 Extracting information from the table modality has attracted much research attention in recent years since they contain relevant structural knowledge that aids extraction.
 To the best of our knowledge, there are currently only three datasets that explore cross-modality extraction in the scientific domain: \textsc{NLP-TDMS} \cite{hou2019identification}, \textsc{ORKG-TDM} \cite{kabongo2021automated}, and \textsc{TELIN} \cite{yang2022telin}.
 These datasets associate score entities extracted from result tables with their corresponding TDM triples, but they only concentrate on simple result extraction and ignore many valuable types of entities that tables can provide such as \texttt{Model} and \texttt{Metric}.
 Additionally, there has been a lack of benchmarks supporting relation extraction in the table modality, which may lead to the absence of important relationships, as well as table-text relationships.
 According to these limitations, our goal is to develop a benchmark covering information extraction in both text and table modalities and across them, to close the gap in scientific data availability and facilitate more comprehensive and accurate information extraction.